Team P W D L GF GA GD Pts

 Race for 1st place

-Brazil under Carlo Ancelotti are the clear favourites to top Group C. The Italian's first major tournament with the Seleção brings tactical structure to the Vinícius–Rodrygo–Raphinha attacking trident, and with Endrick rising fast, Brazil have the deepest forward line of any team in the tournament.
+Brazil under Carlo Ancelotti are the clear favourites to top Group C. The Italian's first major tournament with the Seleção brings tactical structure to the Vinícius–Raphinha–Raphinha attacking trident, and with Endrick rising fast, Brazil have the deepest forward line of any team in the tournament.
 The decider is Brazil vs. Morocco on matchday 2 — a repeat of the 2023 friendly that Morocco won 2-1.
 Anything but a Brazil win in that fixture leaves the group winner unclear until the final round.

 Race for 2nd place